canh25xp/GraduationThesis/OUTLINES.md

 While other languages like Java, C++, or JavaScript could have been used, Python's rich ecosystem, including libraries such as SpaCy, NLTK, TensorFlow, and PyTorch, provides essential tools for text processing and model deployment.
 Its popularity in NLP research and development also ensures future extensibility and ease of integration with emerging technologies.

-**Source**: Honnibal et al. (2020) discuss the use of Python in industrial-strength NLP applications, highlighting its suitability for tasks like tokenization and text processing.
+Source: Honnibal et al. (2020) discuss the use of Python in industrial-strength NLP applications, highlighting its suitability for tasks like tokenization and text processing.

 ### 3.1.2 Flask Web Framework